UKCA Marking Overview Overview of how to UKCA Mark medical devices & IVDs, and the deadline to comply. Get in Touch

-The MHRA is in the process of updating its legislation and the new regulation is expected to go into effect beginning July 2025.
+The MHRA is in the process of updating its legislation and the new regulation is expected to go into effect in early 2026.
+Many of the proposed revisions align with the MDR/IVDR, including up-classification of certain devices.

 First, we need to make a distinction between the four countries that make up the UK: England, Northern Ireland, Scotland and Wales.
 The requirements in England, Scotland and Wales (collectively “Great Britain”) differ from Northern Ireland.